 If you have been falsely accused of sexual assault, you may already realise how damaging and disruptive it can be to your personal and professional life.
 The most constructive thing to do is to do some research and find out the best ways of coping with the stress, as well as getting in touch with a team of professional solicitors.

-Here at DPP Law we are all too aware that amongst the claims of sexual assault, there are still many falsely accusations.
-Luckily, we are here to support you with your sexual assault claim; we cover a wide range of sexual offences including:
+We are all too aware that amongst the claims of sexual assault, there are still many falsely accusations.
+Luckily, we are here to support you with your sexual assault claim; our sexual offences solicitors cover a wide range of offences including:

 - Sexual assault